nod-ai/iree-amd-aie/README.md

 -DCMAKE_EXE_LINKER_FLAGS="-fuse-ld=lld" -DCMAKE_SHARED_LINKER_FLAGS="-fuse-ld=lld"
 ```

-Note, if you don't plan on using any of IREE's frontends or backends/targets (e.g., you're doing work on this code base itself), you can opt-out with
+Note, if you don't plan on using any of IREE's frontends or backends/targets (e.g., you're doing work on this code base itself), you can opt-out of everything (except the `llvm-cpu` backend) with

 ```
 -DIREE_INPUT_STABLEHLO=OFF -DIREE_INPUT_TORCH=OFF -DIREE_INPUT_TOSA=OFF